2i2c-org/infrastructure/deployer/README.md

 ##### `grafana central-ds get-rm-candidates`
 Gets the list of datasources that are registered in central grafana but are NOT in the list of clusters in the infrastructure repository.
 Usually this happens when a clusters was decommissioned, but its prometheus server was not removed from the datasources of the central 2i2c Grafana.
 This list can then be used to know which datasources to remove.

+### The `transform` sub-command

+This sub-command can be used to transform various datasets.

+#### `transform cost-table`

+This is a sub-command meant to help engineers transform cost tables generated by cloud vendors into the format required by our fiscal sponsor in order for them to bill our communities.
+This transformation is automated to avoid copy-paste errors from one CSV file to another.
+These transformations happen locally and another CSV file is outputted to the local directory, which then needs to be manually handed over to CS&S staff.

+##### `transform cost-table aws`

+Transforms a cost table generated in the AWS UI into the correct format.

+##### `transform cost-table gcp`

+Transforms a cost table generated in the GCP UI into the correct format.

 ### The `validate` sub-command